 There is strong evidence that vitamin D levels influence both the risk of developing MS and how the condition progresses.

 Overcoming MS recommends that people with MS supplement with between 4,000 and 10,000 units of vitamin D per day.
 To ensure the right dosage for your individual needs, we advise working with a healthcare practitioner to test your vitamin D levels and develop a personalised supplementation plan.
-Factors such as sun exposure, season, and location can all influence how much vitamin D you need.
+Factors such as sun exposure, season, and location can all influence how much vitamin D you need to top-up your levels from vitamin D taken in by natural sunlight.

 Vitamin D plays a crucial role in MS, and research continues to highlight its impact on disease progression and overall health.
 Here’s what the latest evidence tells us: